-A lot of the issues above can be side-stepped by opting for a federated authorization service.
-This would allow relying parties to trust tokens issued by the service.
-In theory this avoids many of the pitfalls associated with FIDO - users would only need to manage a few FIDO credentials on their phone, making manual recovery less onerous.
+A lot of the issues above can by sidestepped by opting for a federated authorization service.
+This allows relying parties to trust tokens issued by a brokering service, which in turn calls out to every credential issuer to validate every authenticator.
+In theory this avoids many of the pitfalls associated with FIDO; users would only need to manage a few FIDO credentials on their phone, making manual recovery less onerous.
 The server could also act as an attribute broker, being able to include specific attributes in the generated tokens, in addition to validating the current user account status.
+This naturally leads on to 'claims based' authorization, which fits very well with mDL compliant authentication devices.

-It does however only address some of the use cases we need and represents a potential single point of failure in the system (something that FIDO was also trying to avoid by devolving the authentication the relying parties themselves).
+It does however only address some of the use cases we need and represents a potential single point of failure in the system (something that FIDO was also trying to avoid by devolving the authentication the RPs themselves).